elerel/ms3-kiwi-lingo/README.md

  Note: It is important that the user updates the secret keys and passwords.
 These details are private and are not disclosed in this repository for security purposes.
 Before pushing the project to a public repository, add your env.py file to .gitignore.

-  3. You can now run your application locally by typing the following command into your terminal:
+  3. The application can now be run locally by typing the following command into the terminal:

 ```
 python3 app.py